Tropical plants are frequently grown as houseplants, and they are almost all easy to maintain.

 If you want your tricolor Calathea to flourish, you must ensure it gets a lot of bright indirect light.
 This light level is essential if you want to preserve variegation.

 Low light may affect a plant’s growth and cause it to lose variegations.
-On the other hand, direct sun may cause sunburns and curling of Calathea leaves.
+On the other hand, direct sun may cause sunburns and curling of the leaves.

-Inadequate light levels will change the watering needs of your prayer plant and cause additional problems.
+Inadequate light levels will change the watering needs of your Stromanthe plant and cause additional problems.

 Temperature & Humidity Requirements

-This Calathea plant does best when cultivated at temperatures between 70 and 85 degrees Fahrenheit.
+This Stromanthe plant does best when cultivated at temperatures between 70 and 85 degrees Fahrenheit.
 Your tricolor plant may grow in slightly lower temperatures, but cannot withstand temperatures below 60 degrees Fahrenheit.